ibizaman/skarabox/docs/architecture.md

 --disk-encryption-keys /tmp/root_passphrase <location of passphrase file>
 ```

+Now, on every boot, a prompt will appear asking us for the passphrase.
+We will see in a [later section](#remote-decryption-of-root-pool-on-boot)
+how to decrypt the root pool remotely.

 ## ZFS data pool encryption

-For the data pool, the relevant encryption settings are:
+For the data pool, the idea is the same as for the [root pool](#zfs-root-pool-encryption).
+The difference is that we will store the passphrase
+inside the root pool partition, allowing us to unlock
+the data pool automatically after decrypting the root pool.

+The relevant encryption settings are:

 ```nix
 disko.devices.zpool.${cfg.dataPool} = {